UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming.md

 - Abstraction
 - Polymorphism

-Despite their similarities to structs, it is recommended that the `struct` kkeyword should be used for data-only structures and the `class` keyword for objects with both data and functions.
+Despite their similarities to structs, it is recommended that the `struct` keyword should be used for data-only structures and the `class` keyword for objects with both data and functions.

 ## Classes and class members